Marie Jeanne Riccoboni: Career as a novelist

 Madame Riccoboni's work is among the most eminent examples of the "sensibility" novel; among the parallels cited in English literature are works by Laurence Sterne and Samuel Richardson.
-A still nearer parallel may be found in the work of Henry Mackenzie.
-Her works were also described as "letter novel" containing the negotiations of femininity, desire, and ambition.
+Her works have also been described as "letter novels" containing negotiations of femininity, desire, and ambition.
 She has influenced other writers, including Pierre Choderlos de Laclos and his literary aesthetics.
+Prominent admirers of her writing included Marie Antoinette, Denis Diderot, and Adam Smith.